salesforce/cloudsplaining/README.md

 cloudsplaining download
 # Download from a specific profile
 cloudsplaining download --profile someprofile
-# Download authorization details for **all** of your AWS profiles
-cloudsplaining download --profile all

 # Scan Authorization details
 cloudsplaining scan --input default.json